BeeFest/SwingMiniGames/README.md

 # SwingMiniGames

 My first set of mini-games, written in Java (Swing).
+Everything is included in the beefest/swing/minigames package.